mosets/docs/fields.md

  Enter the maximum URL's length before it is clipped.

  #### Use internal redirect
  Using internal redirect will hide the actual destination URL and use an internal URL to redirect users to the actual URL.
-This option also allows you to track the number of visits which the link gets.
-The number of visits can be shown in front-end interface when `Show Counter` option is set to `Yes`.
+This option also allows you to track the number of clicks the link gets.
+The number of clicks can be shown in front-end interface when `Show Counter` option is set to `Yes`.

  #### Show counter
- This option shows the number of visits the link has been clicked in front-end interface.
-Tracking the number of visits is only available when you use internal redirect.
+ This option shows the number of time the link has been clicked in front-end interface.
+Tracking the number of clicks is only available when you use internal redirect.

  #### Clipped symbol
  Clipped symbol represents the remaining characters of a URL which exceeds maximum URL's length.